Equipment - Leases, Pre-owned, R&M, Trade-in, Transfers

 5. Purchase of Pre-Owned Equipment

 The purchase of pre-owned equipment is not encouraged.
-However, if the purchase of pre-owned, reconditioned, demonstrator-type equipment is in the best interest of KCTCS, a justification must be submitted to KCTCS System Office of Procurement to Payment Services referencing the requisition and should address the following points:
+However, if the purchase of pre-owned, reconditioned, demonstrator-type equipment is in the best interest of KCTCS, a justification shall be submitted to KCTCS System Office of Procurement to Payment Services referencing the requisition and should address the following points:

 - The purchase is fully justified.

 - The purchase is of proven value to the business unit.